koen-dejonghe/deep-learning-scala/README.md

 ```

-This will create a network with 2 hidden layers, each consisting of a linearity and a RELU nonlinearity, and an output layer.
+This will create a network with 2 gates (hidden layers), each consisting of a linearity and a RELU nonlinearity.
 The number of nodes in each of the layers is specified by the dimensions array.
 We will use the momentum optimizer with a learning rate of 0.3.
 To evaluate the cost we use the softmax function, and regularization is set at 1e-4.